AZANIR/testng-maven-example/README.md

 1. Add the `@TID` annotation with a unique test ID
 2. Break down the test into steps using the `@Step` annotation
-3. Run the tests to see the results in Testomatio dashboard
+3. Run the tests to see the results in the console

 ## Troubleshooting

-If you encounter issues with the Testomatio integration:
+If you encounter issues with the test execution:

-1. Verify your API key is correct
+1. Check that Chrome browser is installed
-2. Check the `testomatio.properties` file for correct configuration
+2. Verify that WebDriverManager can download the correct driver
 3. Ensure the TestListener is properly registered in the testng.xml file

 ## Requirements